Mark-Kerbin/clever-sats/README.md

 License;
 TBD

-Work on "Clever Sats" is being continued by VaPal and Mark Kerbin with permission for the orginal developer severedsolo
+Work on "Clever Sats" is being continued by VaPal and Mark Kerbin with permission from the orginal developer severedsolo